 “The same arguments can be applied to every single one of the blanket denials,” McNeil argued, a “blanket exemption [which] is not appropriate and inconsistent with Florida’s broad sunshine laws.”

 This email, dated May 8, came in hours before local reporters offered their own critiques of how records are handled in Jacksonville’s City Hall.

 During a “media panel” in Jacksonville’s “Task Force on Open Government,” representatives from The Florida Times-Union, WJCT, and this outlet described a system in which transparency and sunshine are subjective concepts, driven by the whims of the gatekeepers.

 From the minutes: “The conversation focused primarily on public records and how they are accessed and received by the media.
-According to the panelists, there are often delays and unexpected costs associated with public records requests, which according to should be provided at a “reasonable” cost in a “reasonable” amount of time … some readily available public records appear to go through political review before being shared with the media, and the delays sometimes give the impression of being intentionally obstructive.”
+According to the panelists, there are often delays and unexpected costs associated with public records requests, which according to Florida Statute should be provided at a “reasonable” cost in a “reasonable” amount of time … some readily available public records appear to go through political review before being shared with the media, and the delays sometimes give the impression of being intentionally obstructive.”

 Suggested solutions were proferred also: “Legislation could be enacted to clean up the records process – possibly with timelines; make records easier and cheaper to get; incorporate public records sharing as a regular part of government.”

 However, the Office of General Counsel’s representative on hand diverged from the concord of the media panel members: “Jon Phillips, Office of General Counsel, expressed doubts about the public records obstacles and delays described by the media panel.”